ABOUT THE RESEARCH GROUP

 DDIHTS submitted 2 papers to the 25th International Conference on Human-Computer Interaction (HCII 2023) in Copenhagen, Denmark and both papers were accepted for publication.
 A total of seven undergraduate students at Emory University are co-authors on these papers along with Dr. Thakur.
 This is the first paper for all these students.
 DDIHTS and its affiliates congratulates these students - Karam Khanna, Nicole Cui, Nazif Azizi, Chloe Liu (co-authors of Paper #1) and Hazel Cho, Haokun Cheng, and Hyunji Lee (co-authors of Paper #2) for this achievement.

 Dr. Thakur delivered a keynote address titled - "Recent Advances in Ambient Assisted Living for the Future of Smart Homes and Smart Cities" at the International Conference on Intelligent Transportation and Smart Cities which took place in Kaifeng, China.
 The talk presented the recent advances in Ambient Assisted Living to sustain independent living and active aging of the elderly population in the future of IoT-based Smart Homes.

-DDIHTS Member - Isabella Hall's paper titled - "A Comprehensive Study to Analyze Trends in Web Search Interests Related to Fall Detection Before and After COVID-19" was accepted for publication at the 5th International Conference on Computer Science and Software Engineering (ACM conference)
+DDIHTS Member - Isabella Hall's paper titled - "A Comprehensive Study to Analyze Trends in Web Search Interests Related to Fall Detection Before and After COVID-19" was accepted for publication at the 5th International Conference on Computer Science and Software Engineering in China (ACM conference)